 Auditorium di Mecenate: general view

-In 1874 an unusual ancient building was unearthed in a garden along Via Merulana, the street opened by Pope Sixtus V to link S. Maria Maggiore with S. Giovanni in Laterano.
-The area was known as the likely site of a suburban villa built by Gaius Clinius Maecenas, a friend of Emperor Augustus, and a patron of poets such as Virgil and Horace.
+In 1874 an unusual ancient building was unearthed in a garden along Via Merulana, a street opened by Pope Sixtus V. The area was known as the likely site of a suburban villa built by Gaius Clinius Maecenas, a friend of Emperor Augustus, and a patron of poets such as Virgil and Horace.
 The building is a large rectangular hall having at one end an apse with a series of circular steps.
 These were believed to seat a small audience, hence the name by which the building is usually referred to.
-Maecenas left all his fortune to Augustus and his villa was utilized and modified by Emperors Tiberius and Caligula.

 Auditorium di Mecenate: (left) apse; (right) details of the frescoes and white and red floor mosaic

-Auditorium di Mecenate: (upper left corner) fragments of Forma Urbis Romae (a marble plan of the Ancient City) showing a circular pond
+Auditorium di Mecenate: (upper left corner) fragments of Forma Urbis Severiana (a marble plan of the Ancient City) showing a circular pond

 which is believed to have been inside Maecenas' property; the other images show fragments of lintels and reliefs found near the building

 Another reference by Horace (Carmina XXIX) indicates that Maecenas built a tower from which he enjoyed a commanding view over Rome: